 In our natural sand proppant services business, we have experienced a significant decline in demand of our sand proppant in the second half of 2019 and throughout 2020 as a result of completion activity falling due to lower oil demand and pricing, increased capital discipline by our customers, budget exhaustion and the COVID-19 pandemic.
-Activity rebounded modestly in 2021 and continued to increase during the first quarter of 2022, as we saw an increase in the volume of sand sold.
-The increase in activity in the first quarter of 2022 resulted in an increase in pricing for our sand and we expect that prices will continue to improve throughout 2022.
+Activity rebounded modestly in 2021 and continued to increase during the first half of 2022, as we saw an increase in the volume of sand sold.
+The increase in activity in the first half of 2022 resulted in an increase in pricing for our sand and we expect that prices will continue to improve throughout the remainder of 2022 and into 2023.